yandex/odyssey/INTERNALS.md

 Ensure connection limits and client pool queueing.
 Handle implicit `Cancel` client request, since access to server pool is required to match a client key.

-Router works in request-reply manner: client (from relay thread) sends a request message to router and waits for reply.
+Router works in request-reply manner: client (from worker thread) sends a request message to router and waits for reply.
 Could be a potential hot spot (not an issue at the moment).

 [sources/router.h](sources/router.h), [sources/router.c](sources/router.c)